Arts and languages Access module

-Block 1 begins by exploring how language is used to communicate.
-You will be introduced to language in various spoken and written forms – for example as a tool for learning or as cultural expression – before moving on to access texts in a foreign language.
+Block 1 which you will study in print, begins by exploring how language is used to communicate.
+You will be introduced to language in various spoken and written forms – for example as a tool for learning or as cultural expression.
 You’ll then examine the theme of popular protest with an initial discussion of a First World War poem, Anthem for Doomed Youth by Wilfred Owen.
 Next, you will study a diverse range of poetry with an emphasis on protest.
-Finally, depending on your personal interests and study goals, you can either try your hand at creative writing or try out a foreign language at beginners’ level).

-Block 2 extends your study of language to consider popular culture and the language of protest.
+Block 2 where you will move to online study, extends your study of language to consider popular culture and the language of protest.
 You’ll also start to think about the persuasive uses of language – seen in politics and the media for instance – and consider what impact dialect and pronunciation has on how meaning is produced, drawing on examples from hip-hop and song.
 You will then move on to focus on history, in particular, looking at the history of the demand for democracy (government by the people) in Britain from around 1815 through an examination of the Chartist movement.
 You will be introduced to a small number of the many debates surrounding the interpretation of Chartism and the relevance of the subject today.
-Finally, you will have the option to study a segment on a foreign language at beginners’ level (from a choice of up to six languages), or to extend your study of history by considering the Suffragette movement in Britain.

-Block 3 considers the relationship between art and popular protest.
+Block 3 which continues online, considers the relationship between art and popular protest.
 You’ll be introduced to the study of the visual arts by looking at a selection of works that have been nominated for the Turner Prize which will allow you to look at many different types of art and explore the techniques used by art historians and art critics when they analyse a work of art.
-You’ll then explore four case studies: a painting by Picasso; an example of graffiti; a display at St. Mungo’s Museum of Religious Life and Art in Glasgow; and the symbolism and language used in football banners.
+You’ll then explore three case studies: a painting by Picasso; a display at St. Mungo’s Museum of Religious Life and Art in Glasgow; and the symbolism and language used in football banners.
 These case studies will give you the opportunity to build on what you have learnt so far and explore the relationship between popular protest and visual art from a wider range of academic disciplines, such as history, religious studies, linguistics and modern foreign language studies.